 Stair climbing will make you fitter, and it will also strengthen your legs and make you better at climbing up steep gradients.

-From getting up and down the stairs at work easier to hiking up steep mountain trails at the weekend, stair climbing machines will certainly help make you much fitter and healthier and will improve your overall quality of life.
+From getting up and down the stairs at work easier to hiking up steep mountain trails at the weekend, stair climbing machines will help make you much fitter and healthier and improve your overall quality of life.

-Benefit #17: Better Than Climbing Real Stairs
+16. Better Than Climbing Real Stairs

 If you thought that you could get the same benefits from climbing a set of actual stairs that you would from climbing a stair climber, unfortunately, you’re in for a rude awakening.